bauhouse/xpathr/docs/log.md

       - Comment out upgradeConsolePanel in editors.js
       - Comment out call to RenderLivePreview in editors.js
       - Comment out call to font.css in app.js
+   - Remove the remaining references to JS Bin in the HTML